 index.html index.cgi index.htm index.fcgi index.shtml index.php

-There is a good number of configuration parameters that affect this functionality, see the Apache manual for more information.
+There is a good number of configuration parameters that affect this functionality.
+See the Apache 2.4 mod_autoindex manual.

 mod_rewriteis available to all users.
-See the Apache mod_rewrite documentation for more information.
+See the mod_rewrite documentation.